-Even before the emergence of myths and drama, our ancestors produced symbols to express the quandary of their condition.
-No image encapsulates the pattern of human experience quite so precisely and succinctly as the ancient mandala, rendered most elegantly in the icons of Tibetan Buddhism, but dating back dozens of millennia to man’s most primordial symbol making and as far forward as his most contemporary dream weaving.
+Even before the emergence of myths and drama, our ancestors produced symbols to express the meaning of existence and explore the mystery of their condition.
+No image encapsulates the pattern of human experience quite so precisely and succinctly as the ancient mandala, rendered most elegantly in the icons of Tibetan Buddhism, but dating back dozens of millennia to man’s most primordial symbol-making and as far forward as his most contemporary dream weaving.

 Stripped bare of its elaborate ornamentation, the mandala essentially consists of three basic elements: a small circle, enclosed by a square, enclosed by a large circle.
 As I see it, these three simple shapes correspond ever so neatly with the three elementary components of every great story, namely every great myth that has endured the ages.
 In The Odyssey, the classic hero’s tale, we have departure, adventure and return.
-In the Riddle of the Sphinx we hear of childhood, manhood and old age.
+In the Riddle of the Sphinx, we hear of childhood, manhood and old age.
 The Book of Genesis speaks of Paradise, Paradise lost and Paradise regained, or in the parlance of the New Testament, we have birth, death and rebirth.
-These are but four of the best known examples, from which we could extrapolate ad infinitum to draw parallels with every familiar storyline.
+These are but four of the best-known examples, from which we could extrapolate endlessly to draw parallels with every familiar storyline.

 In other words, the simple geometry of a mandala acts as a metaphor for the simple structure of the myth, which is a metaphor in itself.
-So, let’s see if we can’t do a little metaphorical unpacking here to unravel the symbols of the human experience.
+So, let’s see if we can’t do a little unpacking here to unravel the meaning and the symbols of human experience.

 It is vitally important, in the imagery of the mandala, that each shape is contained inside the other.
 Moving from one level to the next does not mean abandoning the previous stage, but requires the act of transcending and including.
 This is worth remembering through any and all stages of maturation, for the initiate will inevitably be tempted to reject his prior identity and cling to the “better” and more sophisticated self.
 But this is a mistake.
 The true sophisticate will retain all of it, understanding that even those inferior qualities contribute something valuable to the whole.

 Finally, we can read the mandala as a metaphor for human development on a larger, historical scale.
-In antediluvian times, our as forefathers gathered around the fire, danced naked in the moonlight, and threw virgins off of the pyramids, they experienced a unity with god, or “participatio dei.”
+In antediluvian times, as our forefathers gathered around the fire, danced naked in the moonlight, and threw virgins off of the pyramids, they experienced unity with god, or imitatio dei.
 Even in more recent history, the prophets and patriarchs of the Old Testament spoke to God, through angels and shrubs.